dstearle/vue-list-rendering/README.md

 - Make better navbar for application
 - Fix avatars for ListSeven
 - Fix dropdown favicon for ListEight
-- Fix erros with applySearchFilter and focus
+- Fix erros with applySearchFilter